adinasarapu/adinasarapu.github.io/_portfolio/2020-01-26-blog-kafka.md

   - Emory University

 ---
-*Updated on January 19, 2021*
+*Updated on August 06, 2021*

-[Kafka](https://kafka.apache.org) is used for building real-time data pipelines and streaming apps.

-What is Kafka?
-[Getting started with kafka](https://success.docker.com/article/getting-started-with-kafka) says *Kafka is a distributed append log; in a simplistic view it is like a file on a filesystem.
+[Apache Kafka](https://kafka.apache.org) is used for building real-time data pipelines and streaming apps.
+Kafka helps transmit messages from one system to another (a Message broker). *Kafka is a distributed append log; in a simplistic view it is like a file on a filesystem.
 Producers can append data (echo 'data' >> file.dat), and consumers subscribe to a certain file (tail -f file.dat)*.

-In addition, Kafka provides an ever-increasing counter and a timestamp for each consumed message.
-Kafka uses Zookeeper to store metadata about producers, topics and partitions.
+Zookeeper is required to run a Kafka Cluster.
+When working with Apache Kafka, ZooKeeper is primarily used to track the status of nodes in the Kafka cluster and maintain a list of Kafka topics and messages.
+Starting with v2.8, Kafka can be run without ZooKeeper.
+However, this update isn’t ready for use in production.

 **Kafka for local development of applications**:

 There are multiple ways of running Kafka locally for development of apps but the easiest method is by `docker-compose`.
 To download Docker Desktop, go to [Docker Hub](https://hub.docker.com/) and Sign In with your Docker ID.

-Docker compose facilitates installing `Kafka` and `Zookeeper` with the help of `docker-compose.yml` file.
+`docker-compose` facilitates installing `Kafka` and `Zookeeper` with the help of `docker-compose.yml` file.

+Create a file called `docker-compose.yml` in your project directory and paste the following:

 ```
 version: '3'